-Anyone who loves chocolate will love this themed boutique hotel just south of Soufrière and within shouting distance of the Pitons.
-Two successful British chocolatiers decided to come to the source and built this upscale eco-friendly hotel on a historic (1745) 140-acre cocoa estate that continues as a working plantation.
-The hotel—named for the shed that houses the rolling trays used to dry cacao beans in the sunshine—consists of a half-dozen one-bedroom lodges and eight one-bedroom "luxe" lodges that are nearly twice as large and provide unobstructed Pitons views.
-The decor throughout the property is, of course, predominently a rich chocolate brown and white.
-Everything is high-end here: the contemporary decor in the suites, the granite counters in the bathrooms, the concierge cabinets with fresh coffee and tea, as well as bottles of champagne, wine, and beer—and estate-made chocolate treats.
-Boucan has solar lighting and collects rainwater for its own use.
-Cottages are built
+Anyone who loves chocolate will love this themed boutique, adults-only (18+) hotel just south of Soufrière and within shouting distance of the Pitons.
+Two successful British chocolatiers decided to come to the source; they built this upscale, eco-friendly hotel on a historic (1745), 140-acre cocoa estate, which continues today as a working plantation.
+The name of the hotel is also the Creole name for the shed (boucan) that houses the rolling trays used locally to dry cacao beans in the sunshine.

 YOU SHOULD KNOW Not a wise choice for anyone allergic to or less than thrilled by chocolate.

 Accommodations consist of a half-dozen one-bedroom lodges that surround a garden courtyard and eight one-bedroom "luxe" lodges that are nearly twice as large and are elevated to provide unobstructed Pitons views from a private verandah.
 The minimalist décor throughout the property is, of course, predominantly a rich chocolate brown and white.
 Each room has a king-size four-poster bed with mosquito netting, as well as a concierge cabinet with a welcome bottle of chilled prosecco, fresh coffee and tea, and estate-made chocolate treats that are refreshed daily.